SamOBrienOlinger/SamOBrienOlinger/README.md

     <p>Awarded to team members for the project that placed 2nd in Code Institute's September 2023 Hackathon, themed 'Tech for a Greener Tomorrow: Hackathon for Sustainable Solutions in collaboration with SODA Social.</p>
     <video controls width="400" height="auto">
       <source src="/workspace/SamOBrienOlinger/assets/images/EcoHub.mp4" type="video/mp4">
-      Your browser does not support the video tag.
     </video>
     <p><a href="https://shanedoyledev.github.io/ecohub/"> View the project's deployed site</a></p>
   </div>
 </div>
 ____________________________________________________________________________________________________________________________________________

 ## Portfolio Projects

-I have A LOT of repositories, the majority are fore improving my skills, knowledge and expereince.
-So, most are for practicing, playing and learning purposes.

-Rather than sifting throught them all to find projects that best demonstrate my abilities, may I suggest checking out these projects:

 ### SpoodleSpace